 OmniGraffle (GRAFFLE, GRAFFLE.ZIP)

-To import, click in the document page or navigate to File > Import Diagram in the editor.
+To import, click in the document page or navigate to File > Import Diagram in the workspace.
 See Import and Export Your Diagrams for more information.

 Org Chart (CSV)